For more reading, visit Articles on FlowSOM

 How do I find statistically significant differences in marker expression or population abundance with FlowSOM results?

-You can compare marker expression and abundance differences for metaclusters/populations identified by FlowSOM within the Working Illustration of the FlowSOM analysis experiment (see “Statistics and Fold Change Equations in the Working Illustration” and “Overview of Figure Generation using the Working Illustration”).
+You can compare marker expression and abundance differences for metaclusters/populations identified by FlowSOM within the Illustration Editor of the FlowSOM analysis experiment (see “Statistics and Fold Change Equations in the Illustration Editor” and “Overview of Figure Generation using the Illustration Editor”).
 For more sophisticated statistical analyses, including tests of significance, you can download the FlowSOM analysis experiment files that have the cluster and metacluster IDs added as columns, or you can Export Statistics to compare in downstream tools outside of Cytobank.
 Make a feature request if you’d like to see this functionality integrated within Cytobank!

 How can I run up to 90 million events through FlowSOM?

 You can run up to 4M events through FlowSOM in a standard Premium and 8M events on Enterprise account.
 If you are an Enterprise Cytobank user and would like to run more events (up to 90M) through FlowSOM, please submit a support ticket to inquire about upgrading the compute power for your server.